Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Experiments

-Figure~\ref{fig6} shows an example of the recognition results of the proposed method.
-We show the detailed prompts and generated descriptions for our \textit{think twice before recognizing} strategy.
-As shown in Fig.~\ref{fig6}, when generating the context descriptions, the center coordinates of the target traffic sign are provided in the prompts to help the LMM to accurately locate the target traffic sign among multiple traffic signs, such as Center Line (910, 271).
+Figure~\ref{fig6} illustrates a recognition example of the proposed method on the Sapporo dataset.
+We show the detailed prompts and generated descriptions for the proposed CdMT framework.
+As shown in Fig.~\ref{fig6}, during context description generation, the center coordinates of the target traffic sign are provided in prompts to help the LMM accurately locate the target traffic sign among multiple traffic signs, such as Center Line (910, 271).
 In addition, the prior traffic sign hypothesis allows the LMM to filter irrelevant answers among all traffic sign candidates.
-When generating characteristic descriptions, we carefully design the prompts to fully allow LMM to identify key features such as the shape, color, and composition of traffic signs.
-The LMM performs few-shot in-context learning and generates a brief characteristic description for each traffic sign.
-By converting the generating descriptions using the LMM's strong recognition of image features, our method reduces the cross-domain discrepancy between the template and the target traffic sign images.
-For generating the differential descriptions, we input similar traffic signs into the LMM to strengthen the fine-grained recognition capability of the LMM by emphasizing the differences between similar traffic signs.
-All input prompts in our method are simple and uniform and do not need to be specially adjusted for different target traffic signs.
-Figure~\ref{supb5} shows the recognition examples on the TT-100K dataset.
-For cross-country traffic signs, the multi-step thinking is general and requires no specific adjustments.
+During characteristic description generation, we carefully design the prompts to fully allow LMM to identify key traffic sign features such as shape, color, and composition.
+The LMM performs in-context learning and generates a brief characteristic description for each traffic sign.
+By converting the generated descriptions using the LMM's strong recognition of image features, the proposed method reduces the cross-domain discrepancy between the template and target traffic sign images.
+To generate differential descriptions, similar traffic signs are inserted into the LMM to strengthen its fine-grained recognition capability by emphasizing the differences between similar traffic signs.
+All input prompts in the proposed method are simple and uniform and do not need to be specially adjusted for different target traffic signs.
+Figure~\ref{supb5} illustrates recognition examples on the TT-100K dataset.
+Similar to the Sapporo dataset from Japan, TT-100K is a real-world dataset taken from China.
+For cross-country traffic signs, the results show that the proposed CdMT framework is general and requires no specific adjustments.